Running Your First Scan¶

 osmedeus scan -m content-discovery -t list-of-urls.txt

-If you workflow is a CIDR or a list of CIDRs¶
+If your input is a CIDR or a list of CIDRs¶

 Example inputs: Your input is a file that includes a catalog of IP addresses, CIDR such as 1.2.3.4/24